Ahmed-Reda-elshahawy/ITI-Full-Stack-.Net-Training-Journey/notes/markdown/iti-d0031-database.md

 1. **CROSS JOIN**: Returns the Cartesian product of the two tables.
 2. **INNER JOIN**: Returns rows when there is at least one match in both tables. (`Equi Join`)
-3. **OUTER JOIN**: Returns all rows from both tables, joining them where there is a match in the left table.
+3. **OUTER JOIN**: Returns all rows from both tables, joining them where there is a match.
    - **LEFT JOIN**: Returns all rows from the left table, and the matched rows from the right table.
    - **RIGHT JOIN**: Returns all rows from the right table, and the matched rows from the left table.
    - **FULL JOIN**: Returns rows when there is a match in one of the tables.